nicrodriguezval/vc/docs/md/docs/workshops/imaging.md

 + It's very important to insert several different densities in the ASCII characters we're gonna use.
 + In the photograph mosaic, we need to use images with different color scales to try to represent the image correctly.
 + If we use heavy and a large number of images to represent the whole image, the task becomes a hard computational problem.
++ Using the Ascii art technique is a pretty good way to represent images, and it is not hard to program.

 # Future work

 + We can use the convolutional mask to modify images that we could use in the future.
 + The photographic mosaic could be an artistic way to express big thoughts into smaller ones.

 # References